Jason Hickel

-Jason Edward Hickel (born 1982) is an economic anthropologist whose research focuses on ecological economics, global inequality, imperialism and political economy.
-He is known for his books The Divide: A Brief Guide to Global Inequality and its Solutions (2017) and Less Is More: How Degrowth Will Save the World (2020).
-He is a professor at the Institute for Environmental Science and Technology at the Autonomous University of Barcelona, a Visiting Senior Fellow at the International Inequalities Institute at the London School of Economics, and a Fellow of the Royal Society of Arts.
+Jason Edward Hickel (born 1982) is an anthropologist and professor at the Institute of Environmental Science & Technology (ICTA-UAB) at the Autonomous University of Barcelona.
+Hickel is a Fellow of the Royal Society of Arts, a visiting senior fellow at the International Inequalities Institute at the London School of Economics, and was the Chair of Global Justice and the Environment at the University of Oslo.
+He serves on the Climate and Macroeconomics Roundtable of the US National Academy of Sciences.

+His research focuses on political economy, inequality, and ecological economics.
+He is a prominent proponent of the degrowth movement and a critic of capitalism, neocolonialism and the use of GDP growth as a measure of progress.

 Background

-Hickel was born and raised in Swaziland (now Eswatini) where his parents were doctors at the height of the AIDS crisis.
+Hickel was born and raised in Swaziland (now Eswatini) where his parents were doctors.
 He holds a bachelor's degree in anthropology from Wheaton College, USA (2004).
-He worked in the non-profit sector in Nagaland, India and in Swaziland, and received his PhD in anthropology from the University of Virginia in August 2011.
+He received his PhD in anthropology from the University of Virginia in August 2011.
 His doctoral thesis was entitled Democracy and Sabotage: Moral Order and Political Conflict in KwaZulu-Natal, South Africa.
 He taught at the London School of Economics from 2011 to 2017, where he held a Leverhulme Early Career Fellowship, and at Goldsmiths, University of London, from 2017 to 2021.

 He served on the U.K. Labour Party task force on international development in 2017–2019.
 As of 2020 he serves on the Harvard-Lancet Commission on Reparations and Redistributive Justice, on the Statistical Advisory Panel for the UN Human Development Report, and on the advisory board for the Green New Deal for Europe.